 Mental Health Issues

 Adolescents and adults on the autism spectrum represent a complex and underserved population.
 Of the studies completed to date, findings suggest that this group of adolescents and adults faces a multitude of psychiatric and psychosocial issues, alongside significant challenges in accessing services.
-Social skills deficits for individuals on the spectrum persist into adulthood, and adults appear to be at an increased risk for developing depression and anxiety.
-Despite this, very few studies have examined treatment approaches and interventions (pharmacological and psychosocial) for adolescents and adults with autism spectrum conditions.
-While evidence is beginning to emerge for interventions targeting this population, including cognitive-behavioral therapy (CBT), mindfulness-based therapy (MBT), and social skills training (SST), further large-scale studies which compare the effectiveness of, for example, CBT or MBT versus other treatment options (e.g., medication, counseling, etc.) are required.
+Social skills deficits for autistic individuals persist into adulthood, and adults appear to be at an increased risk for developing depression and anxiety.
+Despite this, very few studies have examined treatment approaches and interventions (pharmacological and psychosocial) for adolescents and adults with autism.
+While evidence is beginning to emerge for interventions, including cognitive-behavioral therapy (CBT), mindfulness-based therapy (MBT), and social skills training (SST), further large-scale studies comparing the effectiveness of CBT or MBT versus other treatment options (e.g., medication, counseling, etc.) are required.
 Likewise, there is an immediate need for mental health clinicians who are trained to apply these techniques.
 In developing interventions, programs must also consider what adolescents and adults want.
 For example, adolescents and adults on the spectrum may be more interested in interventions which focus on vocational opportunities than interventions targeting social skills.
 Moreover, both individuals and their family must be viewed as valuable contributors and fully involved in this process.
 Lastly, researchers must look at issues of service cost and efficiency when evaluating the impact of interventions.

 1. According to the U.S. Surgeon General, over the course of a year, approximately 20% of children and adolescents in the U.S. experience signs and symptoms of a mental health problem.
 Unfortunately, most children and youth who are in need of mental health services do not actually receive them.
 Psychological services should be expanded in schools to include a major focus on the delivery of mental health services to all students.